oaken-one/Security-Through-Decentralization/README.md

 Blockchain-Integrated – private Ethereum PoA ledger + smart-contract-driven updates

-The repo also includes Arduino sketches that simulate DDoS and MitM attacks.
+The repo also includes Arduino sketches that simulate hacking attacks and update sketches that simulate firmware updates.